MicrosoftDocs/powerbi-docs/powerbi-docs/service-the-report-editor-take-a-tour.md

 ## 1. The report editor panes
 ![Power BI report editor](media/service-the-report-editor-take-a-tour/power-bi-report-panes.png)

-There are 3 panes visible when you first open a report: Visualizations, Filters, and Fields.
+Three panes are visible when you first open a report: Visualizations, Filters, and Fields.
 The panes on the left side, Visualizations and Filters, control what your visualizations look like -- type, colors, filtering, formatting.
 And the pane on the right side, Fields, manages the underlying data being used in the visualizations.

 The content displayed in the report editor varies by selections you make in the report canvas.
-For example, when you select an individual visual,
+For example, when you select an individual visual:

 |  |  |
 | --- | --- |